About Christin Rose

 – Christin Rose

-Christin Rose lives to make people FEEL GOOD through her lens.
+Christin Rose lives to uplift people with her photography.
 Her upbeat and enthusiastic vibe drive her work.
 She looks at each opportunity to photograph someone as a chance to tell their story, to celebrate who they are.

 Nearly 4 years ago, Rose started ‘She Plays, We Win’ a project that would go onto spark a conversation about the positive effects that athletics create for young women.
 Inspired by her own experiences in sports, this project is the heartbeat of her photography.

-Empowering women and girls is a theme that is carried through all of her work.
-She's often found on the road but currently lives in Austin, Texas with her husband River Jordan.
+Empowering women and girls is a theme that is carried through all of her photography work with brands and agencies.
+Rose loves Italian food and classic rock, she drives a jeep wrangler and lives in Austin Texas with her husband, River Jordan.

 - Under Armour